 A resonator guitar is a type of guitar that is the same size and shape of a standard acoustic guitar, except it has a metal speaker built into it.
-The bridge on a resonator guitar looks a lot like the bridge on a banjo and serves its purpose by carrying vibrations from the strings to the metal cones.
+The bridge of stringed instruments looks a lot like the bridge on a banjo and serves its purpose by carrying vibrations from the strings to the metal cones for different guitar sounds.

 The metal cones on the guitar amplify the sound that strings carry.
 Thus it produces a larger overall volume than you would typically achieve from an acoustic guitar that isn’t amplified.
-The most significant problem that a lot of people face with resonator guitars is figuring out how to correctly choose the best guitar for their budgets, gigs, and personal preferences.
+The most significant problem that a lot of people face with acoustic and electric resonator guitars is figuring out how to correctly choose the best resonator guitar for their budgets, gigs, and personal preferences.

-On the market today, there are two different designs of the resonator guitar available to musicians.
-These designs are square neck resonators and round neck resonators.
-Playing square neck resonators are similar to playing a lap-steel guitar.
+On the market today, there are two different designs of the resonator guitar available to resonator guitar players.
+These designs are square-neck resonators shape and round neck resonators shape.
+Playing square-neck resonators are similar to playing a lap-steel guitar.
 Play the guitar on your lap and fretted with a slide that you move over the strings while dampening the strings you don’t want to play with your picking hand.
 You can play round neck resonators by fretting or with a slide like a regular guitar.

-Resonator guitars also have a different tone than acoustic guitars do.
+Resonator guitars also have a different tone than the acoustic tone guitars.
 Acoustic guitars have a warm and woody sound, while a resonator guitar produces a metallic and cool sound.
-Typically, resonator guitars are only played in two main genres, which are Blues and Bluegrass.
+Typically, resonator guitars are only played in two main genres, which are blues and bluegrass.
 In modern Bluegrass, a square neck resonator guitar is going to be your most commonly used.

-If you’re new to playing resonator guitars, you most likely won’t know the difference between a round neck or a square neck; when reading reviews about different types of resonators, you’re most likely going to get confused about the differences between the necks.
+If you’re new to playing resonator guitars, you most likely won’t know the difference between a round neck or a square neck; when reading reviews about different types of resonators or looking for the best resonator guitar, you’re most likely going to get confused about the differences between the necks.
 Resonator guitars either come as a square neck (sometimes also called a flat neck) or a round neck and require different ways to hold your instrument based on the neck type you have.

 While this doesn’t mean that you have to limit yourself to the genres that you can play with a square neck, a square neck resonator is most commonly used in a country, bluegrass, and Hawaiian music.
 Square necks are handled by being held in the lap with the fretboard facing upwards and is played like a lap steel guitar with a bar or a slide.
 You can’t play a square neck in the way you play a traditional acoustic guitar, in the over the knee style.